 2. Career Growth

 Registered nurses, especially those with a BSN degree, are and will continue to be in high demand across the country.
 Why?
 Because the population is aging, chronic issues like diabetes and obesity are increasing, and there is a lack of current resources available to train new nurses.
-With that said, employment opportunities for registered nurses are growing faster than any other occupation.
+With that said, employment opportunities for registered nurses are growing rapidly.

-To give you an idea, the U.S. Bureau of Labor Statistics (BLS) projects a nationwide increase of 371,500 nursing jobs from now until 2028.
+To give you an idea, the U.S. Bureau of Labor Statistics (BLS) projects that employment of registered nurses will grow 7 percent from 2019 to 2029, faster than the average for all occupations.
 While most states are expected to keep up with the demand, many places are expected to have serious shortages.
 Take the state of Texas, for example, which is expected to face a shortage of almost 16,000 nurses by 2030.
 In other words, the time to become a registered nurse is now!

 3. Diverse Opportunities